 Environmental Policy and Politics, Green Politics and Political Theory

-Professor Bartlett teaches courses in American environmental politics, comparative environmental policy, international environmental policy, and global green politics.
+Professor Bartlett teaches courses in US environmental politics, comparative environmental politics, international environmental governance, and policy analysis.
 His current research focuses on environmental democracy, namely, the applicability of theories of deliberative democracy to environmental policy and politics and, in turn, the implications of practical policy considerations for theorizing about deliberative democracy.
-His main current project is on democracy, environmental policy, and international jurisprudence.
+His main current project is on democracy, earth system governance, and the Anthropocene.
 He has twice been a Senior Fulbright Scholar (New Zealand and Ireland).
 In spring 2007 he was the Distinguished Fulbright Chair of Environmental Policies at the Turin Polytechnic Institute and University in Italy.
-He has published many articles and nine books, including:
+He has published many articles and ten books, including:

 In 2012 Professor Bartlett was recipient of the College of Arts and Sciences Dean's Lecture Award.
 In 2016 the University of Vermont named him a University Scholar.